 JOB RETENTION SCHEME

 The job retention scheme was announced by the Chancellor on 20 March 2020 in outline to help Employers retain their workers through this pandemic.
-At the present, much of the detail has not been announced but we will be updating our website as more information becomes available.

 The scheme will initially run for 3 months although the Chancellor did not rule out extending it if necessary